 Tractor-trailer style trucks are a staple of the American economy, responsible for transporting goods across the country.
 These large vehicles, owned and managed by trucking companies and other commercial enterprises, are several times larger and exponentially heavier than typical passenger vehicles owned and driven by individuals.
-As such, tractor-trailers are inherently more dangerous than most other vehicles, and trucking accidents are generally far more damaging than accidents involving smaller vehicles.
-Our Tampa trucking accident attorney has years of experience handling these cases.
+As such, tractor-trailers are inherently more dangerous than most other vehicles, and truck accidents are generally far more damaging than accidents involving smaller vehicles.
+Our Tampa truck accident attorney has years of experience handling these cases.

 Due to the United States’ economic dependency upon tractor-trailers and the relatively dangerous nature of these vehicles, the Federal Motor Carrier Safety Administration (FMCSA) exists to regulate and oversee the trucking industry.
 The FMCSA operates within the U.S. Department of Transportation and performs several essential functions, including:

 - Enforcing safety regulations and evaluating existing regulations for consistency and efficiency.

 - Targeting high-risk motor carriers and truck drivers.

 - Raising awareness and encouraging a strong company culture that reflects safety as a top priority among American motor carrier companies.